St Padarn's Church, Llanbadarn Fawr: The church today

 In 2014 the church underwent £100,000 worth of repairs, including the replacement of the obsolete heating system, and replastering and repainting of the internal stonework.

-The parish was previously a single parish benefice (under a vicar), but from 2012 it has been in the Benefice of Llanbadarn Fawr and Elerch and Penrhyncoch and Capel Bangor, in the deanery of Llanbadarn Fawr, in the archdeaconry of Cardigan, of the Diocese of St David's.
+The parish was previously a single parish benefice (under a vicar), but from 2012 it has been in the Benefice of Llanbadarn Fawr and Elerch and Penrhyncoch and Capel Bangor, in the deanery of Llanbadarn Fawr, in the archdeaconry of Cardigan, of the Diocese of St Davids.

 The parish, most recently of a central church persuasion, and with a strong choral tradition, generally has separate Welsh and English language services.
 The Vicar (formally priest-in-charge) is currently the Reverend Andrew Loat, appointed in 2014, after an interregnum from 2008, following the retirement of the Reverend Timothy Morgan (2001–2008), the previous vicar.
 The Venerable Hywel Jones (vicar 1979–1992) had been cleric with pastoral care 2008–2014.

 The church is now part of "Peaceful Places", a heritage tourism trail, which tells the stories of a collection of churches and chapels across North Ceredigion.